stuckinaboot/youtube-together/README.md

 > Host the server and embed the youtube sync session in an iframe, allowing you to use this out of the box on any website for any use case

+### Usage from NPM

+Install youtube-together with `npm install youtube-together --save`.
+Run youtube-together with `npm start`.

 ### Technologies

-- React.js
-- CSS
+- React
-- Node.js
+- Node
 - Websockets
 - Express